 Prof. Miller is an Associate Professor of Japanese.
 Has received his Ph.D. in Japanese Language and Literature from the University of California Los Angeles in 1993.
 He can be reached at Herter 336, 413-545-0208, and firstname.lastname@example.org.

-Professor Platt is an Assistant Professor in the History department.
+Professor Platt is a Professor in the History department.
 His research interests include modern China and nationalism.

-Amanda C. Seaman is Associate Professor of Japanese and the Director of the Asian Languages and Literature Program within the Languages, Literatures, and Cultures department.
+Amanda C. Seaman is a Professor of Japanese in the East Asian Languages and Cultures Program within the Languages, Literatures, and Cultures department.
 She received her Ph.D. in Japanese Literature from the University of Chicago, 2001.
 Her areas of research are Contemporary Japanese Literature and Culture, Japanese Women Writers and Gender and Popular Culture.
-Her teaching responsibilities for 2003-2004 include Japanese 144: Pre-modern and Modern Literature in translation, Japanese 297: Elementary Research in Japanese, Japanese 497B and 497D: 3rd year Contemporary Japanese 497C: readings in Modern Japanese II and Japanese 560H (Seminar in Literature): Pure/Pop.
-She can be reached at Herter 515, 413-545-6679, and email@example.com.
+She teaches courses in Pre-modern and Modern Japanese Literature, and topics in modern Japanese culture.
+She can be reached at Herter 515, 413-545-6679, and firstname.lastname@example.org.

 Prof. Shen is a Professor of Chinese.
 He received his Ph.D. in Linguistics from the University of California, Berkeley, 1993.
 His areas of research are Chinese Linguistics, Dialectology, Chinese Writing System, and Phonology.
 His teaching responsibilities include Introduction to Chinese Linguistics, History of the Chinese Language, Chinese Dialectology and Chinese Language.
 He can be reached in Herter 438, 413-545-4952, and at firstname.lastname@example.org.

-Prof. Xhang is an Assistant Professor in the Asian Studies program, Department of Languages, Literatures, and Cultures.
+Prof. Zhang is an Associate Professor in the East Asian Languages and Cultures program, Department of Languages, Literatures, and Cultures.
 Her expertise is in modern Chinese literature, Chinese cinema and popular culture, Ming and Qing literature, and 'critical theory on space and the uncanny.'
-You can learn more about what that means by emailing her at firstname.lastname@example.org.
-She is completing her Ph.D. in East Asian Languages and Cultures at Columbia University.
+You can learn more about what that means by emailing her at email@example.com.